Diving deeper into the waters of purpose

 By reading mythology, we learn how to think in images and metaphor.
 Dialoguing with Soul requires an upgraded language, the language of the imaginal realm– the realm where stories, art, symbols and images live.

 Context: We live in a society where many believe the most successful lives are measured by the depth of their bank accounts, not the depth of their Soul.
 A mythically rich approach to purpose work invites you to see your journey in the light of universal symbols and motifs that are our archetypal inheritance.
-Reading mythology will help activate your receptiveness to images, allowing Soul to speak to you in its favoured language.
+Reading mythology helps activate your receptiveness to images, allowing Soul to speak to you in its favoured language.

 Here is a brief intro to Greek mythology.